 Any family looking for local babysitting services may advertise with the UMASS Student Employment Office.
 Visit http://www.umass.edu/umfa/seo/employers/postjob/ to post a babysitting job under “Employer Links”.

-Alternative options for finding a sitter include advertising at the employment offices of other local colleges and high schools.
-Many libraries and YMCA programs also offer babysitter training programs, and they too can be contacted for assistance.
+Alternative options for finding a sitter include advertising at the employment offices of other local colleges and area high schools.
+Many libraries and YMCAs offer babysitter training programs, and they too can be contacted for assistance.

-If you have questions or concerns about the Co-op you may also contact us at: firstname.lastname@example.org.
-This is a new program and your feedback is greatly appreciated.
+If you have questions or concerns about the Co-op, please contact us at: firstname.lastname@example.org.
+This is a new program and your feedback is greatly appreciated!